 > Send us an email, to email@example.com

-Our objective is to increase awareness, accessibility, ease and enjoyment of sustainable living and community life in our community of West Hobart.
-We will facilitate community projects and disseminate information relating to sustainable living.
+We aim to increase awareness and enjoyment of sustainable living and connected community life in our community of West Hobart.
+We facilitate a number of community projects relating to sustainable living.

 WHEN is part of the international Transition Towns movement which is working to build more resilient and vibrant local communities.